xMartin/php-introduction/02_basic_syntax_example.md

 ### For-loop

-For-loops are also common on other programming languages and usually have a similar syntax:
+For-loops are also common on other programming languages and usually have similar syntax:

 ```php
 for($i = 0; $i < 4; $i++) {